tmbarker/synacor-challenge/README.md

 In the above snippet `Inc` and `Dec` are simple increment and decrement operators that respect the system wide modulo constraint, and `x` is the value in the eighth register.

-The confirmation mechanism is validating that after function 6049 is invoked that register 0 contains the value 6.
-This means I need to find the value of `x` (register 8) that makes function 6049 return 6.
-I found this value by linearly checking every value between 1 and the system modulus, and found it to be `25734`.
+The confirmation mechanism is validating that after function 6049 is invoked that the first register contains the value `6`.
+This means I need to find the value of `x` (register 8) that makes function 6049 return `6`.
+I found this value by linearly checking every value between `1` and the system modulus, and found it to be `25734`.
 One hiccup was due to the recursion depth, even with memoization, I had to run this search in a new thread with a large stack size limit to avoid stack overflow.

 Putting it all together, I was able to acquire my 7th code:
 ```